wijnen/supernovel/README.md

 If you downloaded mkdeb, run it in each of those directories to create the packages.
 Then run dpkg -i /tmp/\*.deb to install them.
-Otherwise, just copy or link the python files (fhs.py, network.py, websocketd.py) to the lesverhaal directory.
+Otherwise, just copy or link the python files (fhs.py, network.py, websocketd.py) to the Supernovel directory.

 The files rpc.js and builders.js from the websocketd package need to be copied